zip2zip: Inference-Time Adaptive Tokenization via Online Compression

 \section{Related Work}

-\textbf{Vocabulary Expansion.} Several works have explored expanding the tokenizer vocabulary to better support specific domains or languages. \citet{adapt-llama-chinese, kim2024efficienteffectivevocabularyexpansion_korean, expand-vocab-for-tasks, liu-etal-2024-gold} adapt LLaMA to Chinese, Korean, and specialized domains such as mental health and law by appending new tokens. \citet{language-adaptation-empirical-study, liu-etal-2024-gold} conducted studies on how to effectively expand the vocabulary by better selecting the subset of tokens to add.
-In contrast, \texttt{zip2zip} is the first to enable \emph{dynamic vocabulary expansion at inference time}, constructing new tokens based on the input context without requiring retraining or modifying the tokenizer ahead of time.
+\textbf{Domain-Adapted Tokenizers.} Several works have explored tokenizer adaptation by expanding the token vocabulary to better support specific domains or languages. \citet{adapt-llama-chinese, kim2024efficienteffectivevocabularyexpansion_korean, expand-vocab-for-tasks, liu-etal-2024-gold} adapt the Llama tokenizer to Chinese, Korean, and specialized domains such as mental health and law by adding new tokens.
+However, these approaches yield a fixed vocabulary that does not adapt during inference.